DanielLiamAnderson/Packaide/README.md

 ## Requirements

-To build Packaide, you will need the following
+To build and install Packaide, you will need the following

 * A modern C++(17) compiler.
-GCC 7 and Clang 5 should be sufficient, but newer doesn't hurt.
+GCC 7+, Clang 5+, and MSVC 2019+ should be sufficient, but newer doesn't hurt.
-* `Python 3.6+` You might need to upgrade your Python version if it is lower than this.
+* `Python 3.6+`.
 You should also install [Pip](https://pip.pypa.io/en/stable/).
-* `CMake 3.0+` and a compatible build tool, e.g., [Make](https://www.gnu.org/software/make/) or [Ninja](https://ninja-build.org/).
-If the version in your package manager is too old, install it from [CMake](https://cmake.org/download/).
 * `CGAL` Available in various package managers.
 See [CGAL](https://www.cgal.org/index.html)
 * Various Python packages, listed in `requirements.txt` (can be automatically installed using Pip)

-Packaide is developed and thoroughly tested on Ubuntu, but should also work on MacOS, and probably but not guaranteed to work on Windows.
-I'll assume that you are comfortable installing a C++ compiler, CMake, and a version of Python3 with Pip.
-With these, the following instructions should help you install any remaining dependencies.
+Packaide is developed and thoroughly tested on Ubuntu, but should also work on MacOS and Windows.
+I'll assume that you are comfortable installing a C++ compiler and Python.
+With these, the following instructions should help you install the remaining dependencies.

 #### Getting started on Ubuntu